-37 Procedures to prevent and detect money laundering71
+37 Procedures to prevent and detect money laundering 147

-- (1) The Chief Minister shall, by Order, prescribe measures to be taken (including measures not to be taken) by persons who carry on financial services business, for the purposes of preventing and detecting money laundering.72

-- (1A) Without prejudice to the generality of paragraph (1), such measures may include

-- (a) identification procedures;

-- (b) record keeping procedures;

-- (c) internal reporting procedures; and

-- (d) training procedures,

-to be maintained by persons who carry on financial services business.73
+- (1) The Minister for External Relations, by Order, for the purposes of preventing and detecting money laundering - (a) must prescribe measures to be taken (including measures not to be taken) by persons who carry on financial services business; - (b) may prescribe measures to be taken (including measures not to be taken) by persons, acting as trustees, who do not fall under sub-paragraph (a); and - (c) may prescribe measures to be taken (including measures not to be taken) by persons or categories of persons appointed for the purpose of fulfilling the obligations prescribed in respect of the persons referred to under subparagraph (a).
+148 - (1A) Without prejudice to the generality of paragraph (1), such measures may include - (a) identification procedures; - (b) record keeping procedures; - (c) internal reporting procedures; and - (d) training procedures, to be maintained by persons subject to the measures mentioned in paragraph (1)(a) or (b).
+149